 Harness the power of habit

 It almost sounds too simple, but at the end of the day, it helps to remember that regular flossing is just a good habit.
 It’s no secret that healthy habits such as flossing teeth are formed through repetition.
 Researchers suggest it takes 1 to 2 months for a new habit to become second nature.
 So, try setting a reminder in your phone that prompts you to floss daily.
-Stick with it and before you know it, you’ll automatically reenact the behavior, just like brushing your teeth.
+Stick with it and before you know it, you’ll automatically reenact the behaviour, just like brushing your teeth.

 Find the right floss for you